Course

 of problem-solving is to help you learn the process, which often

-involves working through challenges and making mistakes and learning
+involves working through challenges, making mistakes and learning

 from them.
 Therefore, solutions provided by AI or other internet